mshilts1/biostoreCapacity/README.md

 **Speculative columns all contain the word “proportion” in the name:**

     * `proportion_from_kit_collected`, `y_2025_proportion`, `y_2026_proportion`, `y_2027_proportion`, `y_2028_proportion`, `y_2029_proportion`, `y_2030_proportion`, `specialized_obesity_proportion`, `specialized_chemphys_proportion`, `specialized_lifestyle_proportion`.

+# Only read below if you want more details

 A more thorough description of every column in `readCollections()`: